WayScience/waysciencelab.com/_posts/2022-06-01-datastrategy.md

 #### 1. Level

-The data level indicates amount of bioinformatics processing.
+The data level indicates the stage and amount of bioinformatics processing applied.
 For example, the lowest data level, or “raw” data, are the images acquired by the microscope.
 (Technically, the biological substrate is the “rawest” data, but we consider the digitization of biological data to be the lowest level).
+Following the raw form, scientists apply various bioinformatics processing steps to generate various forms of intermediate data.

 With microscopy data, there are many different kinds of intermediate data; each typically of different sizes and thus have different storage and sharing requirements.
 Each intermediate data type has different requirements for storage and sharing.